toaniel/code-challenge-2019/README.md

 - Be creative.
 For example, you can use a map to acquire the points of the track and calculate the distance.

 - You’ll decide on the architecture.
 Is it client/server?
 Server-side rendered?
 Are you going with relational DBs or no-SQL?
 Bonus points for strong architectural design, code cleanliness, and UX features.

+- Auth is not needed for an MVP.
+Although you may add it along with audit records and other features if your focus is on the backend rather than the frontend.

 - Think about extending the app in the future.

 - Surprise us with features we didn’t think about!

 ## HTML Templates